h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 Deleted clips are stored in the trash.
 To permanently delete all clips in the trash, click the **Empty Trash** button.

+**NOTE**: Saved data, including flows and clips, are persistent as long as the same IP address is used for the cluster.
+If a new IP is used, previously saved flows and clips are not available.

 ---

 <a name="Outline"></a>
 ##Viewing Outlines

-The "Outline" tab in the sidebar displays a brief summary of the cells currently used in your flow.
+The "Outline" tab in the sidebar displays a brief summary of the cells currently used in your flow; essentially, a command history.
 To jump to a specific cell, click the cell description.

  ![View Outline](images/Flow_outline.png)